Quiz yourself: Should I get my hearing checked?

 Find out more about bilateral hearing loss

-Find out more about unilateral hearing loss
+Find out more about unilateral, or one-sided, hearing loss

 – Progressive or sudden hearing loss: Indicates whether the hearing loss happens quickly or gradually over time